contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-cma-and-ruby.md

 post_entry.update(categories: categories, assets: [asset], author: author)
 ~~~

-The last step now is to publish the entry so we can fetch it through the Delivery API
+The last step now is to publish the entry so we can fetch it through the Content Delivery API
 or view it in the web interface.
 Please note that entries in 'draft' state will not
-show up in the Delivery API.
+show up in the Content Delivery API.

 ~~~ ruby
 post_entry.publish